Product

 In order to calculate CAC, divide all the expenses to acquire customers by the total number of customers acquired over a certain period of time.
 Here’s the basic formula:

-Where some companies differ, is what they include in the “cost to acquire customers” number.
-Some will include everything like advertising spend, salaries and tools, and others prefer to just include ad spend.
-The former is a little more complicated to do, and the latter is a bit less detailed.
+Some companies differ in what they include in the “cost to acquire customers” number.
+Some include everything, like advertising spend, salaries, and tools, while others prefer to just include ad spend.
+The former is a little more complicated, and the latter is a bit less detailed.

 Whichever route you go, keep it consistent.